 Misbehavior on the bus may result in penalty at discretion of principal.
-Depending on circumstances it may include removal for 1 to 10 days or permanent removal from bus by a formal hearing.
+Depending on the circumstances, it may include removal for 1 to 10 days or permanent removal from bus by a formal hearing.
 Serious misbehavior on the bus may also be cause for punishment up to and including suspension or expulsion from school.

 Student Name(s)

 School

 Grade

+Depend on Coordian Drinted Name

 Parent or Guardian Printed Name

-Parent or Guardian Signature Da
+Parent or Guardian Signature Date

+2